-Crohn's Disease Ulcerative Colitis Site of Service Infusion
+Ulcerative Colitis

-Site of Service Administration Medical Necessity Medically necessary sites of service IV infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective Physician's office Infusion center site:
+Site of Service Infusion

-Site of Service Medical Necessity Administration Home infusion • These are the preferred medically necessary sites of service for specified drugs.
-Hospital-based outpatient IV infusion therapy of various medical or biologic agents will setting be covered in the most appropriate, safe and cost-effective Outpatient hospital IV site. infusion department Hospital-based outpatient clinical level of care This site is considered medically necessary for the first 90 days for the following: The initial course of infusion of a pharmacologic or biologic agent OR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions of this drug.
-This site is considered medically necessary only when the individual has a clinical condition which puts him or her at increased risk of complications for infusions, including any ONE of the following: Known cardiac condition (e.g., symptomatic cardiac arrhythmia) or pulmonary condition (e.g., significant respiratory disease, serious obstructive airway disease, %FVC ≤ 40%) that may increase the risk of an adverse reaction Unstable renal function which decreases the ability to respond to fluids Difficult or unstable vascular access
+Site of Service Medical Necessity Administration Medically necessary sites of service IV infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective Physician's office site: Infusion centerHome infusion These are the preferred medically necessary sites of service for specified drugs.
+Hospital-based outpatient IV infusion therapy of various medical or biologic agents will setting be covered in the most appropriate, safe and cost-effective Outpatient hospital IV infusion department site.
+Hospital-based outpatient clinical level of care This site is considered medically necessary for the first 90 days for the following: • The initial course of infusion of a pharmacologic or biologic agent OR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions of this drug.